wso2/choreo-apim-mediation-policies/guardrail-azure-content-safety-content-moderation/Package.md

 ## Usage

-This will be available to select when attaching mediation policies to an egress AI Proxy Component.
+This will be available to select when attaching mediation policies to an egress AI proxy component.
 The following policy parameters are available:

 - `Guardrail Name`: The name of the guardrail policy.
 This will be used for tracking purposes.
 - `Azure Content Safety Endpoint`: The endpoint URL of the Azure Content Safety service.